San Francisco to San Diego Road Trip: 10 Days in California

 Cannery Row in Monterey

-Day 6: Santa Barbara
+Day 6 – Central Coast & Santa Barbara

-After spending two days of your San Francisco to San Diego itinerary exploring Monterey and Big Sur, now it’s time to embark upon the most spectacular portion of this drive and head to the lovely city of Santa Barbara.
+After spending two days of your San Francisco to San Diego drive exploring Monterey and Big Sur, now it’s time to embark upon the most spectacular portion of this drive and head to the lovely city of Santa Barbara.

 On your way, make sure that you take the time to enjoy your final, spectacular views of Big Sur to stop just outside of Cambria to spot some Elephant Seals on the beach.
+Nearby, you can also stop in to visit Hearst Castle.

 North of Santa Barbara is the charming surfer town of Pismo Beach, which is an excellent stop for lunch and to stretch your legs.
 There is a long pier and a massive, white sand beach where you can watch surfers vie for the perfect wave.